NBKelly/Java-Template-Maker-Maker/Readme.md

-var public String res //this is an optional comment var private String private_res //if the comment is less than four characters long (including tailing space and slashes) var protected Integer tester // var protected boolean truthValue //^ it will not be included var protected boolean duplicate
-InsertValues '_(, )|,_'
+var public String res //this is an optional comment var private String private_res //if the comment is less than four characters long (including tailing space and slashes) var protected Integer tester // var protected boolean truthValue //^ above will not be included, but this will. var protected boolean duplicate //don't use the variable names data or id, as these are already reserved InsertValues '_(, )|,_'
 Indices 0 2 7 1 1
 StartLine 2